Amazon vs Google: The Battle for Today’s Consumer

 According to one study, Amazon converts 6X higher than the top ten retail sites in the U.S. The platform also converts at a much higher rate than Google.
 This is largely because of where buyers are in the conversion funnel, as well as the searcher’s mindset.
 Google caters to many more types of searches, creating many more opportunities for customer touch points along the purchase journey.

 People convert well on Amazon because they turn to Amazon when they’re ready to convert.
-This isn’t always true on Google or even an ecommerce site, where you can leverage blog posts, look books, UGC, and other content to build critical awareness for your brand and education about your products.
+This isn’t always true on Google or even an ecommerce site, where you can leverage blog posts, look books, UGC, and other content to build critical brand awareness and education about your products.

-If you want boost transactions, here’s 41 ecommerce conversion rate optimization tips.
+If you want boost transactions, understand conversion rate optimization (CRO).

 Today’s customer journey involves making several searches and visiting numerous pages before purchasing a product.
 This happens not during one session, but across multiple sessions and devices, and often over time.
 By comparison, the Amazon search experience is more direct and tactical, leading to a faster path to purchase.